What does it mean to be a good manager and team leader?

-“Good management is the art of making problems so interesting and their solutions so constructive that everyone wants to get to work and deal with them.”
+Paul Hawken, an American environmentalist, entrepreneur, author, and activist, has made this definition of the skills and characteristics of a good manager: “Good management is the art of making problems so interesting and their solutions so constructive that everyone wants to get to work and deal with them.”

-Did you know that according to a survey completed by Interact 69% of managers are often uncomfortable communicating with employees?
+Did you know that, according to a survey completed by Interact, 69% of managers are often uncomfortable communicating with employees?
 This is a baffling figure that has negative impact on the productivity of the workforce.

+Communication is also an important part of resolving conflict.
 Could your employees in a management or supervisor position benefit from our conflict resolution e-learning course?

 Perhaps the most important communication skill is listening.
 Good listeners can effectively lead teams, resolve conflicts and empower employees.
 Employees who are listened to know their voices count and are encouraged to discuss any challenges.
 The listening skill is closely related to our next point:

-The Oxford Dictionary definition of empathy is “the ability to understand and share the feelings of another.“ It is essentially the ability to imagine oneself in the other’s shoes, being able to relate to them and be able to consider their problems with more understanding, knowing how they would feel in their situation.
+The Oxford Dictionary definition of empathy is “the ability to understand and share the feelings of another.“ It is essentially the ability to imagine oneself in the other’s shoes.
+It is being able to relate to them and consider their problems with more understanding, knowing how they would feel in their situation.
 A good managers focuses on being empathetic.
-When managers listen, it is important they do so with a sense of empathy, or else they are just registering employees’ feedback without being able to respond adequately and provide support to their team.
-Employees who are listened to and well-treated are more motivated, productive and engaged with their work.
+When managers listen, it is important they do so with a sense of empathy.
+Otherwise, they are just registering employees’ feedback without being able to respond adequately and provide support to their team.
+Employees who are listened to and well-treated are more motivated, productive, and engaged with their work.

 Every leader should aim to stay focused on different tasks, prioritse their workload and use their resources efficiently.
 They should work in a structure and ordered manner and manage their time well.
 This will a clear goal and mission for the team, without any distractions and obstacles pulling back the progress.
 Did you know that on average, according to DocuSign, organisations spend as much as 16 days per year just looking for paperwork?
 Knowing how to divide and organise your time is an intrinsic element to productivity.
 A clear schedule and time-tracking is a good practice to implement to make the most of our time, as well as staying focused on one task at a time.